top of page

 gif

-If your gums are talking, don’t just brush it off.
+So if your gums are talking, don’t brush it off.

 They’re not misbehaving, they’re messaging.